silverwind/versions/README.md

                             present, will always be included.
   Options:
     -b, --base <version>    Base version to use.
-Default is parsed from the nearest package.json -r, --replace <str>     Additional replacement in the format "s#regexp#replacement#flags" -g, --no-git            Do not create a git commit and tag -p, --prefix            Prefix git tags with a "v" character
+Default is parsed from the nearest package.json -c, --command command   Run a command after files are updated but before git commit and tag -r, --replace <str>     Additional replacement in the format "s#regexp#replacement#flags" -g, --no-git            Do not create a git commit and tag -p, --prefix            Prefix git tags with a "v" character